techidaily/site-win11-tips/source/_posts/mastering-user-profile-correction-for-w11-oses.md

 ## 6\.
 Uninstall CloudPaging Player and Creo Trial

  CloudPaging Player and Creo Trial (CAD software) are two conflicting programs confirmed to cause the valid profile error.
 Do you have either software installed on your PC?
-If so, remove CloudPaging Player or Creo Trial with a method in our guide for[uninstalling Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+If so, remove CloudPaging Player or Creo Trial with a method in our guide for [uninstalling Windows software](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .

  If you want to keep that software, you might not have to uninstall it.
 For instance, some users have said closing CloudPaging Player from their system trays was enough to resolve this issue.
 So, you can try doing that before uninstalling the software.